 If disapproval of the request will prevent the project from being completed as originally awarded, funding may be deobligated in part or in whole.
-All changes of scope requests shall be submitted via the MOSTF online portal.
+A project amendment request form is available on the MOSTF webpage at www.dfa.ms.gov/most.

-MOSTF staff will make every attempt to submit requests to the Chairperson and the Board of Trustees at the next meeting, although the timing of submitted requests and Board schedules may not allow review until subsequent meetings.
+MOSTF staff will make every attempt to submit requests to the Board of Trustees at the next meeting, although the timing of submitted requests and Board schedules may not allow review until subsequent meetings.
 For this reason, Grantees should heavily consider the need for such requests to minimize project delays.